-There are over 7.5 million internally displaced persons and 3.5 million refugees.
-Most of this is because of violence.
-It is called forced displacement.
-Interestingly, refugees flow from one country to the other.
+- ✓ There are over 7.5 million internally displaced persons and 3.5 million refugees.
+Most of this is because of violence. - ✓ Refugees flow from one country to the other.
 There are Rwandan refugees in the DRC and Burundi and vice versa.
-This just creates a cycle of displacement that does not end.
+This just creates a cycle of displacement.